mm80843/T3.5/docs/Benef/PBN__Benef_803.md

 # __Differentiation and market advantage__

-## Name of the Benefit

-Implementing the SAMBA system demonstrates commitment to sustainability and improved IEQ, differentiating the property from competitors and attracting tenants seeking high-quality spaces

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in the SAMBA system enhances the reputation of the property and attracts high-quality tenants, increasing property value and rental income.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_872.md)